fhiso/sources-and-citations/creators-name.md

 If the *bibliographic version* contains no comma (U+002C), then the *natural version* defaults to the *bibliographic version*.  [*Example &mdash;* In many East Asian cultures, names are naturally written in a bibliographic form.
-Vietnamese historian Trần Thế Pháp could simply be encode "`Trần Thế Pháp | Trần`" in a `CreatorsName`; the omitted *natural version* defaults to the *bibliographic version* as it contains no comma.]
+Burmese historian Kyaw Thet could simply be encoded as "`Kyaw Thet`" in a `CreatorsName`; the omitted *natural version* defaults to the *bibliographic version* as it contains no comma.]

 If the *bibliographic version* contains precisely one comma, the *natural version* defaults to the *whitespace-normalised* *string*